The LifeAfter Project is a pathway to awareness.

 Part of our project will be encapsulated in a collectible, unique coffee table book: “LifeAfter – Visions of Hope.”

-“LifeAfter – Visions of Hope” is an artistic, photographic presentation of celebrities, artists and others with social influence who are advocates of the prevention of suicide and substance abuse.
+“LifeAfter – Visions of Hope” is an artistic, photographic presentation of celebrities, artists, and others with social influence who are advocates of the prevention of suicide and substance abuse.
 Each participant will include their story of why they are an advocate along with photos that you can only get with the book.

 Proceeds from the book will help others who are struggling with the darkness of suicidal thoughts or suffering from the constant pressure of substance abuse.

-Your donation will help someone see the real beauty of life and the value of living it to the fullest.
+When completed, your purchase of this book will help someone see the real beauty of life and the value of living it to the fullest.

 If you or someone you know is in need of help please call the National Suicide Prevention Lifeline @ 1-800-273-8255